 Overview

 This analysis illustrates how to fit and report a model where the dependent is continuous, and the predictor is a group factor with two levels (e.g., Group A and Group B).
-That is, this is the bayesian equivalent for an independent t-test that is used in frequentist analysis.
+That is, this is the Bayesian equivalent for an independent t-test that is used in frequentist analysis.

 Here is an example of what you get: